 5. Avoid wearing tight clothing because it may irritate the blisters and ulcers.

-If you have fewer than six recurrent outbreaks of genital herpes in a year, your GP may prescribe a five-day course of aciclovir each time you experience tingling or numbness before symptoms begin.
+If you have fewer than six recurrent outbreaks of genital herpes in a year, your GP may prescribe a five-day course of Acyclovir each time you experience tingling or numbness before symptoms begin.
 This is known as episodic treatment.

-If you have more than six recurrent outbreaks of genital herpes in a year, or if your symptoms are particularly severe and causing you distress, you may need to take aciclovir every day as part of a long-term treatment plan.
+If you have more than six recurrent outbreaks of genital herpes in a year, or if your symptoms are particularly severe and causing you distress, you may need to take Acyclovir every day as part of a long-term treatment plan.

 It is important to note that while suppressive treatment can reduce the risk of passing HSV on to your partner, it cannot prevent it altogether.